 Preferred stock paid-in-kind dividends - In June 2009, we issued \$350 million of redeemable preferred stock.
-The preferred stock carries a stated dividend of 10%, subject to future decreases in certain circumstances, and allows for payment in cash or an increase in the preferred stock's liquidation preference.
+The preferred stock's liquidation preference.
 The valuation for accounting purposes of the dividend paid in-kind requires significant judgment to determine the estimated fair value.
 The company has used a binomial simulation model to measure values of multiple possible outcomes of the various provisions in the agreements that could impact whether the dividend rate would change based on future stock price performance, whether the company would issue a notice to call the preferred shares and whether the holders would convert their preferred stock into common stock.
 While the fair value of preferred stock dividends paid in-kind has no standing in the contractual rights to liquidation preference of the preferred shareholders nor any cash impact on the company, it impacts the measurement of net income available to common shareholders and reduces earnings per share.
 Changes in the valuation assumptions such as the risk adjusted rate, stock price volatility and time to call or convert can impact the estimated fair value and therefore the amount reported as net income available to common shareholders and earnings per share.
 However, the valuation is most sensitive to changes in the underlying common stock price.
 The company believes the model used to estimate fair value is reasonable and appropriate, but the reported dividend amount could change significantly in future periods based on changes in the underlying common stock price and the model inputs.
 The company paid all Preferred Stock dividends accrued for 2010 in cash.